-The dynamics of privatization provide an important perspective for understanding the Chinese economy.
+The dynamics between the state and the firms during privatization provide an important perspective for understanding the Chinese economy.
 Political constraints and state intervention are the main reasons why some privatization programs fail to enhance performance.
 The same dynamics govern the Chinese economy till today.
-During the period of rapid economic growth, the state has no urgency to push for further economic reforms, and political compromises result in greater state influence and thus economic inefficiencies in many sectors of the economy.
+In a period of rapid economic growth, the state has no urgency to push for further economic reforms, and political compromises result in greater state influence and thus economic inefficiencies in many sectors of the economy.
 Given the current economic slowdown, however, resolving these inefficiencies is important for future economic growth.
 Indeed, reforming the remaining often ultra-sized SOEs is back on the agenda and insights garnered from our study have important implications for SOE reforms in the future.